 To successfully launch our products and services and derive revenues from our technology, we face competition from a number of companies with more established products and services within all our market sectors.
-Our specific key product technology differentiators, go-to-market efficiencies that clearly demonstrate OPEX cost benefits, will drive acceptance, adoption and relevance to meet and realize forecasted revenues.
+Our specific key product technology differentiators and go-to-market efficiencies that clearly demonstrate OPEX cost benefits will drive acceptance, adoption, and relevance to meet and realize forecasted revenues.
 To the best of our knowledge and understanding of our competitive landscape, there are no seasonal limitations applicable.

-- OneTrust > Founded in 2016, with over \$400M in FY23 revenues and a reduced valuation of \$4.5B (private), OneTrust is the leader in both data privacy management market share and revenues.
-Average subscription cost ranges from \$27./month - \$500./month+. - TrustArc > Founded in 1997, with over \$49.4M in FY23 revenue, acquired Nymity for their data privacy management platform.
-Average subscription cost is available by custom quotation only. - BigID > Founded in 2015, with over \$105M in FY23 revenue and a \$1.25B valuation.
-Average subscription cost is available by custom quotation only. - ControlCase > Founded in 2004, with over \$37.4M in FY23 revenues, are primarily focused on credit card PCI-DSS compliance.
-Average subscription cost starts at \$500.+/month. - Privitar > Founded in 2014, with \$15M in FY23 revenues, are primarily focused on Average subscription cost is available by custom quotation only.
+- OneTrust: Founded in 2016, with \$500M in FY24 revenues (Getlatka, 2024).
+Average subscription cost ranges from \$27/month - \$500/month. - TrustArc: Founded in 1997, with \$59.4M in FY24 revenue (Getlatka, 2024).
+Average subscription cost is available by custom quotation only. - BigID: Founded in 2015.
+Average subscription cost is available by custom quotation only. - ControlCase: Founded in 2004.
+Average subscription cost starts at \$500+/month. - Privitar: Founded in 2014.
+Average subscription cost is available by custom quotation only.